HiokKuek/my-notes/content/Computer Organisation/MIPS II.md

 	- jumps are to word aligned addresses --> last 2 bits are always 00
 	- therefore, we can specify 28bits of 32-bit address
 - We cannot jump to anywhere in memory, but it should be sufficient **most of the time**

-Summary: To build back 32 bits:
+ **Summary: To build back 32 bits:**
-First 4 bits: Take MSB of Programme Counter
+- First 4 bits: Take MSB of PC + 4
-Next 26 bits: As specified in target address last 2 bit: 00
+- Next 26 bits: As specified in target address
+- last 2 bit: 00
 #### Example
 ![[Pasted image 20250901201000.png]]